alejeindrox/alejeindrox/game/warrior/level-5.md

 - Blocking synchronous calls to external APIs
 - A loop inside a loop inside a `.map()`

-Your PM leans over and says:
+The Lord of Deadlines appears and whispers:
-> “Can we just make it faster?
-Like... by Friday?”
+> “Can you make it faster… by deployment eve?”

 You know what needs to be done.
-But your linter weeps, and the test suite cries out in broken mocks.
+But the Code Oracle weeps, and the Scrolls of Assertion tremble.

 ---